mikeyautorino2/skillvsluck/data/european_soccer/soccer_readme.md

 - **Leagues covered:** Premier League (E0), Serie A (I1), Bundesliga (D1), Ligue 1 (F1), La Liga (SP1)
 - **Data:** One row per regular-season match

-> Note: This directory previously referenced the *xgabora/Club-Football-Match-Data-2000-2025* project for exploration.
-The current pipeline downloads **directly** from Football-Data.co.uk.
+> Note: This directory has also referenced the *xgabora/Club-Football-Match-Data-2000-2025* project for exploration.
+Though we have also included downloads **directly** from Football-Data.co.uk as well.
 See **References** below.

 ---